appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/store-value.md

 <VideoEmbed host="youtube" videoId="UUvJn8oWqNs" title="How to use the StoreValue Function" caption="How to use the StoreValue Function"/>

-You can store a value using the storeValue() function by passing the parameters shown in the signature.
+You can store a value in the browser's local storage using the storeValue() function by passing the parameters shown in the signature.

 ## Signature